GeneralUserModels/pack/README.md

 The `label` module:

 * Loads sessions or raw video, chunks them and their logs, and prepares inputs for the VLM.
-* Uses prompts (in `label/prompts`) to instruct the VLM/LLM to generate captions that describe the user’s actions and context.
+* Uses prompts (in `label/prompts`) to instruct the VLM to generate captions that describe the user’s actions and context.
 * Produces `captions.jsonl` and `matched_captions.jsonl` (captions aligned to screenshots and events).
 * Optionally renders an annotated video (`annotated_session.mp4`) showing captions and event visualizations overlayed on frames.